The 2024 Frontier League Hall of Fame Class

 Dr. Chris Hanners

-Dr. Chris Hanners was one of the co founders of the Frontier League prior to the 1993 season.
+Dr. Chris Hanners was one of the co-founders of the Frontier League prior to the 1993 season.
 He served as Frontier League President from 1994 to 2003, Chairman of the Board from 2004 to 2008, and he owned the Chillicothe Paints from 1993 to 2008.
 Dr. Hanners fought to keep the Frontier League alive in its early existence.
 He provided the initial vision and planning for what the League would ultimately become.

 Special Moment

-Brett Gray K’S 25
+Brett Gray K’s 25

-It was June 3, 2000 and Opening Night for the defending Frontier League champion London Werwolves.
-The players received their rings and the team raised the championship banner prior to the game.
+It was June 3, 2000, and Opening Night for the defending Frontier League champion London Werewolves.
+The players received their rings and the team raised the championship banner before the game.
 Then, London right-handed pitcher Brett Gray took the mound.
 What transpired over the next three hours ranks as one of the greatest moments in Frontier League history.
 With MLB Hall of Fame pitcher Bob Feller in attendance, Gray proceeded to strike out Frontier League record 25 Chillicothe Paints batters.
 It was a feat that drew tremendous national attention.
 Memorabilia from the game went on to the Baseball Hall of Fame in Cooperstown.
-In the Midst of his performance, Gray signaled for his father, Werewolves’ pitching coach Bruce Gray, to visit the mound in the 9th inning of the game.
+In the midst of his performance, Gray signaled for his father, Werewolves’ pitching coach Bruce Gray, to visit the mound in the 9th inning of the game.
 Gray then asked his father to be the best man at his September wedding.
 His father left the mound in tears and Gray retired the final two batters of the night.
 Two days after the incredible outing, Gray was signed by the Cincinnati Reds organization.